nathanhleung/blog-old.nathanhleung.com/projects/finalgradecalculator.md

 layout: project
 title: Final Grade Calculator
 date: May 2015
 description: A multifunctioned grade calculator.
 Mainly for calculating your final grade and the minimum you need on the final.
-Written in AngularJS.
+Built with AngularJS.
 projectUrl: http://xyz.nathanhleung.com/gradecalculator
 order: 3
 ---